 Bard Hernia Mesh MDL 2846

 On April 10, 2018, the Hollis Law Firm and three other law firms filed a joint motion to consolidate all Bard polypropylene hernia mesh cases filed in federal courts nationwide.
 The initial filing by the plaintiffs indicated that 54 cases were pending in 17 different states nationwide.
 Attorneys for Bard replied less than one month later, noting the number of cases filed in federal court had surged to nearly 100.
 On August 2, 2018, the Judicial Panel on Multidistrict Litigation (JPML) held that “[a]ll of the actions share common factual questions arising out of allegations that defects in defendants’ polypropylene hernia mesh products can lead to complications when implanted in patients, including adhesions, damage to organs, inflammatory, allergic, and foreign body responses.”
 The JPML then consolidated all federally filed Bard polypropylene hernia mesh cases to create IN RE: Davol, Inc./C.R.
 Bard, Inc., Polypropylene Hernia Mesh Products Liability Litigation (MDL 2846) and transferred all cases to Chief Judge Edmund A. Sargus, Jr. and Magistrate Judge Kimberly A. Jolson in the Southern District of Ohio, Columbus Division.
-C. Brett Vaughn of the Hollis Law Firm was appointed to the Plaintiff’s Executive Committee and as Chair of the Science and Expert Committee for the Bard hernia mesh MDL.
-Attorney Adam Evans of the Hollis Law Firm was also appointed to the Science and Expert Committee for MDL 2846.
-There are currently approximately 300 polypropylene hernia mesh lawsuits within the Bard MDL.
+C. Brett Vaughn of the Hollis Law Firm was appointed to the Plaintiff’s Executive Committee and as co-chair of the Science and Expert Committee for the Bard hernia mesh MDL.
+Attorney Adam Evans of the Hollis Law Firm was also appointed as co-chair to the Science and Expert Committee for MDL 2846.
+There are currently 1,365 polypropylene hernia mesh lawsuits filed in the Bard MDL.